lewyl/unicorn-visualization/README.md

 - How long did the companies take to become a unicorn?
 How has this changed over the years?
 - Which unicorns have the highest valuation over funding?
 - Which industries are the unicorns in?

+etc.

+Answers to the above questions can be found at [Analysis.md](./Analysis.md)